shinzonetwork/indexer/README.md

    make test-local
    ```

-This will run the indexer tests locally with your GCP managed blockchain node, providing comprehensive diagnostics and avoiding public node limitations.
+This will run the indexer tests locally with your  managed blockchain node, providing comprehensive diagnostics and avoiding public node limitations.

 ## Data Model